DeepLearningRobustnessStudies/MultiModalRobustness/code/README.md

 ```bash
 python generate_noisy_videos.py msrvtt data/msrvtt/videos data/msrvtt/noisy_videos blur
 ```
+This will run generating videos for MSRVTT where the original videos are stored in `data/msrvtt/videos`, perturbing with blur and saving the copies in `data/msrvtt/noisy_videos`.

 Before running this command, you need to generate a file for the MSRVTT and YouCook2 dataset with a mapping of the original video for one column and the target file for the second.
 This should be stored as `datasets/{youcook2, msrvtt}_videolist.csv`.
 Example: